29 Mar, 2024

 Certain industries, including construction, manufacturing, transportation, and agriculture, carry higher fatality risks.

-Generally, benefits are limited to minor children, but adult children with disabilities who were dependent may qualify.
+Sometimes.
+Generally, workers’ compensation death benefits are limited to minor children.
+However, adult children with disabilities who were dependent on the deceased may qualify for benefits.

 Speak With a Peoria Workers’ Compensation Lawyer

-At Strong Law Offices, we guide families through every step of the process, from filing with the Illinois Workers’ Compensation Commission to pursuing third-party wrongful death claims when appropriate.
+The experienced attorneys at Strong Law Offices guide grieving families like yours through the claim process, from filing with the Illinois Workers’ Compensation Commission and appealing denied claims to pursuing third-party wrongful death claims when applicable.

-If your loved one died on the job in Peoria or anywhere in Central Illinois, contact our office for a free consultation.
-We can evaluate your eligibility, explain your options, and help you pursue the maximum compensation available under Illinois law.
+If you lost a loved one to a job-related accident in Illinois, contact our office for a free consultation.
+We will evaluate your eligibility, explain your options, and help you pursue the maximum compensation available to you under Illinois law.

 About The Author